connorkuehl/popple/CONTRIBUTING.md

 The code base should be compatible with a simple `go test ./...`, however, the BDD-style tests for the bot logic are built on top of [ginkgo]( https://github.com/onsi/ginkgo).
-The test output is much nice when using the ginkgo command line tool:
+The test output is much nicer when using the ginkgo command line tool:

 ```console